Justin-Watkins/Justin-Watkins.github.io/01-AnalyticsAndSportsBusinessStrategy.md

 Getting the foundational data elements in place is critical to all other hierarchy components.
 While we won't discuss _Master Data Management_ or specific technologies such as _Customer Data Platforms_, we will talk about the foundations of data and what we mean when we use the word.
 Most organizations have solved portions of their data management, but it's a never-ending problem.
 There will always be newer and better systems, and there will always be a need to incorporate new data into your sales and marketing infrastructure.
 This process is accelerating as Google, Amazon, and others vie to own the cloud.
 Amazon Web Services and the Google Cloud Platform are disruptive because they can deliver capabilities that would be financially unfeasible for many firms trying to build them in-house.
 As a result, the on-prem DBMS will slowly go extinct^[This isn't entirely true.
 There are certain instances where having a captive instance is useful or necessary].
 This is also an old battle.
 If this was twenty-five years ago, our discussion might have been on Thin-client vs. Fat-Client computing.
 This discussion is fundamentally the same.

-Let's go ahead and make the assumption that your sports team needs to have their data in a better spot.
-Getting your data in a helpful position may take several varied techniques and has its considerations:
+Let's assume your sports team needs its data in a better spot.
+Getting your data into a useful position may require several techniques and raises several considerations:

 - What systems are the most important to incorporate?
 - Is the data "Big," meaning is it an engineering challenge to hold the data, or does its velocity necessitate a unique approach?